zvonicek/IT3708/task1_flocking/report.md

 ### Scenario 3 – Separation: high, Alignment: low, Cohesion: low

-Boids tries to avoid colliding with each other and keep big distance between themselves.
+Boids tries to avoid colliding with each other and keeps a big distance between themselves.

 ### Scenario 4 – Separation: low, Alignment: high, Cohesion: high

-Boids fly in long clusters (stripes, tails).
+Boids fly close together in a long clusters ("stripes", "tails").

 ### Scenario 5 – Separation: high, Alignment: low, Cohesion: high

-Clusters are mid-large, boids are "not sure" with their direction and are not stable - they stays in a cluster for short time.
+Clusters are mid-large, boids are "not sure" with their direction and are not stable - they stay in a cluster for a short time.

 ### Scenarion 6 – Separation: high, Alignment: high, Cohesion: low